 To implement Gemba Walk successfully, a company needs to understand the scope of a Gemba Walk.
 Without this, the company might go off on a tangent, not knowing where to set the boundaries.
-For starters, a Gemba Walk revolves around carrying out observations and interactions on the ground floor where actual value is generated.
-However, the process precludes fault-finding and nitpicking of workers, abrupt institution of new changes, and the muzzling of employee discretion.
+For starters, a Gemba Walk revolves around carrying out observations and interactions on the ground floor where the actual value is generated.
+However, the process precludes fault-finding and nitpicking of workers, the abrupt institution of new changes, and the muzzling of employee discretion.

 Employee input is one of the focal points of a Gemba Walk.
 The employee inputs are meant to provide insights into the major challenges impeding productivity on the factory floor.
-However, in order to get accurate information, the companies must find ways to elicit loyalty and honesty from employees making the contributions.
+However, in order to get accurate information, companies must find ways to elicit loyalty and honesty from employees making contributions.

 According to the U.S Occupational Safety and Health Administration (OSHA), businesses spend an estimated $170 billion annually on workplace health problems.
-With lesser safety concerns in the workplace, a company can save up on a whole lot of cost associated with work-related injuries and illnesses.
+With lesser safety concerns in the workplace, a company can save up on a whole lot of costs associated with work-related injuries and illnesses.

-In order for a company to harness the potentials that a Gemba Walk presents, the decision makers must go into the process equipped with a lot of data.
+In order for a company to harness the potentials that a Gemba Walk presents, the decision-makers must go into the process equipped with a lot of data.
 This data is collected in a data collection stage that must precede the initiation of the Gemba Walk.
-Except in emergency management situations where an inspection of the factory floor must be carried out urgently, the management needs to take their time in the data collection stage in order to adequately equip themselves going into Gemba.
+Except in emergency management situations where inspection of the factory floor must be carried out urgently, the management needs to take their time in the data collection stage in order to adequately equip themselves going into Gemba.

 The collection of relevant data usually entails the deployment of tools such as a value stream map, which is an elaborate depiction of the processes through which value is generated in the business.
-The deployment of this tool entails a clear understanding of all the steps involved in the process, as well as the ways in each step contributes to the value offered to customers in the finished products.
+The deployment of this tool entails a clear understanding of all the steps involved in the process, as well as the ways in which each step contributes to the value offered to customers in the finished products.

 By extension, it also entails having a clear understanding of customer’s needs and preferences.
 Customers are usually motivated to buy by the perceived value and utility they assign to the product.
 Anything that does not contribute to the creation of such values is valueless.
 With tools such as the value stream map, companies identify the appropriate data sets to obtain in preparation to interact intelligently with floor workers during a Gemba Walk.

 If you do not already know how much influence data exerts in businesses today, read this piece.
-The modern business management processes usually entails the use of computers and automated machines that make it easier to collect data.
+The modern business management processes usually entail the use of computers and automated machines that make it easier to collect data.
 There might be a misrepresentation of data obtained from these automated processes as data obtained from real Gemba Walks.